 The skore API#

-This example illustrates the consistent API shared by skore reports and displays.
-Reports expose the same accessors (data, metrics, inspection), and each method that produces a visualization returns a Display object.
-All displays implement a common interface: plot(), frame(), set_style(), and help().
+This example showcases the unified API shared by these reports: they expose the same accessors (data, metrics, inspection).
+Methods that produce a visualization return a Display object with plot(), frame(), set_style(), and help().

 • data: dataset analysis